-Daytona International Speedway, one of the most iconic tracks in auto racing was in need of major improvements to enhance the fan experience.
-Over the course of 30 months, we carried out a thorough frontstretch grandstand replacement that consisted of installing 100,000 wider seats, new club-level seating, new suites, twice as many restrooms, and three times the concession stands of before.
+Daytona International Speedway, one of the most iconic tracks in auto racing, was in need of major improvements to enhance the fan experience.
+As a NASCAR builder, we carried out a thorough frontstretch grandstand replacement over the course of 30 months that consisted of installing 100,000 wider seats, new club-level seating, new suites, twice as many restrooms, and three times the concession stands of before.
 We also added five expanded and redesigned “injector” entrances to lead fans to a series of escalators and elevators, transporting them to three different concourse levels with spacious social areas, called neighborhoods.

 Furthermore, the project was carried out in a manner that allowed race events to continue during construction.
 The project required careful coordination, scheduling, and above all, safety.

 To ensure client satisfaction, Barton Malow implemented an array of tools and technologies.
 We used Synchro to coordinate schedule, manpower, and logistics, along with Prolog Mobile for field document management, Bluebeam Studio for all submittal reviews, and Tekla Structures for contractors to add material tracking and installation information to model objects.
 These tools were integrated with our closeout program, Ecodomus, to provide a comprehensive platform with models and all project information that could be easily viewed on a tablet.
 In addition, all trade workers wore RFID tags for man-hour tracking and security.

 Through pre-planning sessions, enhanced prefabrication, and effective management in the field, Barton Malow’s self-perform division installed 476 pile cap foundations, totaling over 6,700 CY of concrete in less than five months, at a competitive price, and without a single safety incident.